Course Description

 See Reviews of Instructor Lili Serbicki

-In this class we study narratives from around the globe!
+In this class, we study narratives from around the globe!
 Each module focuses on a close examination of literary works as well as an evaluation of their historical and cultural context.
 We will make connections between local concerns and universal questions, struggles, and epiphanies.
-In addition to our full-length works which address a variety of literary eras, cultures, and settings, we will examine short stories and creative nonfiction supplements in each module as well.
+In addition to our full-length works, which address a variety of literary eras, cultures, and settings, we will examine short stories and creative nonfiction supplements in each module as well.
 Our goal will be to immerse ourselves in the universal human experience and gain new, important perspectives that enrich our understanding of history and sociology as well as literature!

 Course Structure

-Meetings: Live meetings via the Zoom Meeting Center will occur every week on Tuesday at 2PM EST. These meetings will consist of lecture material and interactive discussion time with fellow students and myself.
+Meetings: Live meetings via the Zoom Meeting Center will occur every Tuesday at 2 PM EST. These meetings will consist of lecture material and interactive discussion time with fellow students and me.
 All course meetings are optional and will be recorded for your listening convenience.
-Students who are unable to attend live lectures may also participate in group discussion on the course website forum.
+Students who are unable to attend live lectures may also participate in group discussions on the course website forum.

 Each week, students are assigned main course text reading and homework that relates to that reading.
 This homework may include discussion questions, short written responses, a short quiz, etc. In addition, there are four longer papers assigned over the course of the year.
 These papers allow students to do deeper research into a text, era, or cultural movement of their choosing.
-There is also one creative project assigned in this class per semester, as well cumulative semester exams.
+There is also one creative project assigned in this class per semester, as well as cumulative semester exams.
 I hold study group opportunities for our exams and provide clear study guide material.
 This course will emphasize the importance of students choosing topics they truly enjoy to make crafting their assignments a labor of love (and learning!)

 I will also send out a weekly homework update email to both students and parents.